Package Torello.Java.ReadOnly

 Returns the component at the specified index.

-This method is identical in functionality to theget(int)
+This method is identical in functionality to theget(int)method (which is part of theReadOnlyListinterface).- Parameters:

 - the component at the specified index